Continuous Approximation of the Ising Hamiltonian: Exact Ground States and Applications to Fidelity Assessment in Ising Machines: Introduction

 The Ising model \cite{brush1967history, barahona1982computational}, originated from statistical mechanics, is a mathematical model used to study and describe spin glasses.
 This model consists of a binary spin system with energy defined by the Ising Hamiltonian \cite{haribara2016computational}.
 A key problem of interest is determining the ground state energy of the Ising model.
 Specifically, the \textit{Ising problem} involves finding the configuration of $N$ Ising spins, $s_i = \pm 1$, that minimizes the Hamiltonian:

 where a real number $J_{ij}$ denotes a coupling constant between every two of the $N$ Ising spins.
-As each $s_i$ can adopt one of the two states, the configuration space for $N$ spins comprises $2^N$ possibilities.
-Consequently, determining the ground state energy of Ising model is generally an NP-hard problem.
-That is, every problem in the complexity class of NP, can be reduced (mapped) to the Ising model \cite{knuth74}.
-The Ising model has been the subject of studying NP-complete problems as well \cite{cipra2000}.
+Determining the ground state energy of the Ising model is, in general, an NP-hard problem \cite{knuth74}.
+This hardness depends on the specific choice of the couplings $J_{ij}$, not merely on the exponential number of configurations.
+The Ising model can encode any NP problem, and has been used to study NP-complete problems as well \cite{cipra2000}.
 This includes several classical problems such as the Max-Cut \cite{karp2010reducibility}, the Travelling Salesman Problem \cite{vcerny1985thermodynamical}, Set Cover \cite{karp2010reducibility}, Knapsack with Integer Weights \cite{salkin1975knapsack}, Graph Coloring \cite{jensen2011graph} and Clique Cover \cite{gramm2009data}.